shoui520/shoui520.github.io/docs/routine.md

 - 3+ hours of your free time per day available for Japanese.
 - a computer (sorry phone users)

+## IMPORTANT: The purpose of this guide

+This routine was made in response to decision paralysis some people may experience when learning Japanese.
+This is by no means definitive and you are free to change any parts of any day to meet your needs.

+**This is NOT the "TMW Guide", that can be found here: [Japanese Guide](/guide)**

 ## Day 1

 ### Stage: Starting kana stage